corgijan/blog/aboutme.md

 At TU Dortmund, I lead the Cybersecurity Working Group and am actively involved in nurturing the TU Software Architecture Community.

 ## Corgis and Coffee
-Im also a big fan of Corgis (hence the name) and I'm actively involved in the breeding and breeding culture of Corgis in Germany and Internationally.
+Im also a big fan of Corgis (hence the name) and I'm actively involved in the breeding and breeding culture of Corgis in Germany and internationally.
 Also I build and maintain [Corgi.Wiki](http://corgi.wiki)

-Furthermore I'm a proud owner of a Rancilio Silvia (the Linux of portafilters) and drinking as much specialt coffee as I (safely) can.
+Furthermore I'm a proud owner of a Rancilio Silvia (the Linux of portafilters) and drinking as much speciality coffee as I (safely) can.

 ## Software Developer  & OSS-Work

-With a focus on DevOps within the IoT domain, I've spent years learning and improving my skills as a software developer.
+With a focus on DevOps within the IoT domain, I've spent my time learning and improving my skills as a software engineer.

 Feel free to explore more about my work and interests on this website!